-D. Protection of Employees in Excavations
+E. Protection of Employees in Excavations

 - 1. Each employee in an excavation shall be protected from cave-ins by an adequate protective system.
-The only protective systems used by DGS are trench boxes or sloping, except when: - a.
-Excavations are made entirely in stable rock and examined and approved for entry by a registered professional engineer, or - b.
-Excavations are less than 5 feet in depth and examination of the ground by a competent person provides no indication of a potential cave-in. - 2.
+The only protective systems used by DGS are trench boxes or sloping, except when: - a. excavations are made entirely in stable rock and examined and approved for entry by a registered professional engineer, or - b. excavations are less than five feet in depth and examination of the ground by a competent person provides no indication of a potential cave-in. - 2.
 Protective systems shall have the capacity to resist without failure all loads that are intended or could reasonably be expected to be applied or transmitted to the system. - 3.
-Benching systems will not be used since all soils are deemed to be Type C. - Excavations shall be sloped at an angle not steeper than 1 1⁄2 feet (horizontal) : 1 foot (vertical); 34 degrees measured form the horizontal, unless a commercially manufactured trench shield is used in accordance with manufacturer's tabulated data. - 5.
+Benching systems will not be used since all soils are deemed to be Type C. - 4.
+Excavations shall be sloped at an angle not steeper than one and one-half horizontal to one vertical (34 degrees measured form the horizontal), unless a commercially manufactured trench shield is used in accordance with manufacturer's tabulated data. - 5.
 Equipment usage shall be in accordance with manufacturers' specifications, recommendations, and limitations unless written approval for deviations is provided by a manufacturer or a registered professional engineer. - 6.
 Equipment manufacturers' specifications, recommendations, and limitations, and/or their written approval to deviate from their specifications, recommendations, and limitations will be in written form at the jobsite during construction of the protective system.
-After that time, this data may be stored off the jobsite, but a copy will be made available for review if requested.
+After that time, this data may be stored off the jobsite, but a copy will be made available for review if requested. - 7.
+Materials and equipment used for protective systems shall be free from damage or defects that might impair their proper function. - a.
+Manufactured materials and equipment used for protective systems shall be used and maintained in a manner that is consistent with the recommendations of the manufacturer, and in a manner that will prevent employee exposure to hazards.

-- 7. Materials and equipment used for protective systems shall be free from damage or defects that might impair their proper function. - a.
-Manufactured materials and equipment used for protective systems shall be used and maintained in a manner that is consistent with the recommendations of the manufacturer, and in a manner that will prevent employee exposure to hazards. - b.
+- b.
 When material or equipment that is used for trench boxes is damaged, a competent person shall examine the material or equipment and evaluate its suitability for continued use.
 If the competent person cannot assure the material or equipment is able to support the intended loads or is otherwise suitable for safe use, then such material or equipment shall be removed from service and be evaluated and approved by a registered professional engineer before being returned to service. - 8.
 Installation and removal of a trench box shall be performed in such a manner that employees are protected from cave-ins, structural collapses, or from being struck by members of the trench box. - 9.
-Before employees may enter a trench box, it shall be backfilled on both sides the excavation faces. - 10.
-A trench box can be used in combination with other protective systems, such as sloping and benching.
-Under that circumstance, the trench box must extend 18 inches above the vertical part of the excavation walls to keep dirt, rocks and other debris from rolling into the trench.
-If the top of the trench box is at ground level, however, the trench box does not have to extend 18 inches above grade. - 11.
+Before employees may enter a trench box, it shall be backfilled on the two sides that abut the excavation faces. - 10.
+The top of a trench box sides shall be level with the surrounding ground or higher.
+However, if the trench is deeper than the trench box, the surrounding soil shall be sloped at the required 34 degrees from horizontal, with the top of the trench box being at least 18" higher than the adjacent soil. - 11.
 Employees shall not be permitted to work on the faces of sloped or other excavations at levels above other employees except when employees at the lower levels are adequately protected from the hazard of falling, rolling, or sliding material or equipment. - 12.
 Employees shall not be allowed inside trench boxes when they are being installed, removed, or moved.